- 1 The Best VPN Services in 2022

 Thankfully, F-Secure is located outside of a 14-eyes country, and this doesn’t require them to hand over user data in the case another alliance country’s government asks for it.

 F-Secure Freedome has a small number of servers located in Central and North America, Europe, and Asia.
-However, the number of available servers is fairly poor – 16 Servers in Europe, 3 in Asia, and 3 in Central and North America, which makes in total around 20+ servers.
+However, the number of available servers is fairly poor – 16 in Europe, 3 in Asia, and 3 in Central and North America, which makes in total around 20+ servers.

-At least F-Secure Freedome servers are widely spread in those continents.
+At least F-Secure Freedome locations are widely spread in those continents.
 Server locations are in 23 different countries, allowing users to securely browse the Internet in places where they might be vulnerable or restricted.

 F-Secure Freedome is available for mobile devices running Windows or Mac OS.
 For mobile apps, both Android and iOS Windows Phone.
 Keep in mind that you cannot use Freedome on gaming consoles as VPN for Xbox or PlayStation.